Lab41/Circulo/data/federal_contrib/README.md

-#State and Federal Campaign Contributions
+## State and Federal Contributions

-###Data Prep

--The data can be found at http://data.influenceexplorer.com/bulk/
+The data can be found at <http://data.influenceexplorer.com/bulk/>

+## Description
+(Give a high level description of the data set.)

+Directed: TODO
+Weighted: TODO
+Multigraph: TODO

+### Vertices
+(describe what the vertices represent, and their attributes)

+Attributes:

+### Edges
+(describe what the edges represent, and their attributes)

+Attributes:

+## Other Notes
+* See `run.py` for specific details

+## References